Herman Boone: Personal life

 In retirement, Boone lived with his wife, Carol Luck, in Alexandria, Virginia.
 They had three daughters, Sharron, Donna, and Monica, and six grandchildren, Camri, Kiara, William, Mackenzie, Myles, and Lauren.

 Boone was a friend of Willie Jeffries, dating back to when the two were assistant coaches in North Carolina.
 Boone wrote a letter of recommendation in support of Jeffries' induction into the College Football Hall of Fame.
 In it, Boone wrote, "Without his leadership and example, there would not have been Remember the Titans or the advancement in race relations in sports that we have witnessed."

 Death

 Boone died at his home in Alexandria on December 18, 2019, at the age of 84.
 He had been diagnosed with lung cancer.
-His wife, Carol, died on March 23, 2019.
+His wife, Carol, had died on March 23, 2019.

 Portrayal in film

 The 2000 film Remember the Titans, in which Denzel Washington portrays Boone, is based on the 1971 T. C. Williams High School football season.